lyonel/pukcab/README.md

  * on a [backup client](#client), the [name][] option is chosen automatically if not specified
  * the [schedule][] and [expiration][] are chosen automatically if not specified

+### vacuum
+This command initiates clean-up of the catalog and vault to save disk space.

+Syntax
+>  `pukcab vacuum`

+Notes

+ * can only be run on the server
+ * the clean-up may take a while and delay new backups

 ### config
 This command displays the current configuration.